huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 - They also cannot be keywords used in javascript.
 - Names are CASE SENSITIVE
-- The javascriptic way of naming variables, is lowercase, separated by underscores.
+- The javascript-ic way of naming variables, is lowercase, separated by underscores.
 Or whatever the code was using.
 Keep it consistent and neat!

 Declaring variables

-- If you don't declare variable, it will return you "undefined"... which is pretty annoying.
+- If you don't declare a variable, it will return you "undefined"... which is pretty annoying.

-Three ways of declaring variable: let, var and const.
+Three ways of declaring a variable: let, var and const.

-Really recommend to use var all the way. ^_^
+Really recommend using var all the way. ^_^

 ```javascript
 //let